fgregoretti/Cpp-AIF/doc/tmaze_doc/tmaze.md

 ## 7. Introducing the `MDP` class

-Within `Cpp-AIF`, we have abstracted many of the computations necessary for active inference into the `MDP` class.
+Within `cpp-AIF`, we have abstracted many of the computations necessary for active inference into the `MDP` class.
 This flexible object can be used to store essential elements of the generative model, the agent's current observations and actions, and execute action/perception through functions like `infer_states` and `infer_policies`.

 To create an instance of the `MDP`, simply call the `MDP` constructor with a list of arguments.